panglossa/multipractice2/gojohnny/README.txt

 # What it is not

 This is not a framework.
 At least not as what is commonly understood by the word 'framework'.
 It can be used in a similar manner, after you get used to working with it.
-But I see it as it was designed to be: a set of usefull classes.
+But I see it as it was designed to be: a set of useful classes.